eriklolson/python-wine-scraper/README.md

 # Directions
 ### Run scraper.py: collect product data
-1. To run scraper.py, you must first run Scrapy, which may be done by the following commands:
+1. To ensure that scraper.py is able to scrape JavaScript rendered content, run Splash in the background first.
+The easiest way is by the following commands:
-    ```angular2html
+    ```angular2htmlc
     $ docker pull scrapinghub/splash
     $ docker run -p 5023:5023 -p 8050:8050 -p 8051:8051 scrapinghub/splash
     ```
-2. With Splash running in the background, run scraper.py via `anaconda-project run` or `python scraper.py` in terminal.
+2. Run scraper.py via `anaconda-project run` or `python scraper.py` in terminal.
    Product data will be scraped and saved in the output file 'wine-data.csv'.

 ### Run import.py: load data into Postgres table
 1. As illustrated in .env.example, enter your Postgres DATABASE_URI in a .env file.
-2. Run scraper.py by this command:
+2. Run import.py by this command:
     ```angular2html
-    $ python scraper.py
+    $ python import.py
     ```